 This symbol represents the divine omnipresence which means that the Supreme Being is able to control many things simultaneously.

 Vishnu is one of the gods that make up the Hindu Triad.
 He is a protector and a preserver.
 The Rig Vedic Vishnu is depicted as the sun in its three main stages – rising, zenith, and setting.

 In these three stages Vishnu cruises through the three divisions of the universe – the earth, the atmosphere, and the sky.
 Vishnu is believed to have taken these three steps for the protection, preservation, and benefit of mortals.
 The zenith is appropriately called Vishnu’s place.

 13. The Tilaka

 You will often find the tilaka symbol on the foreheads of devoted Hindus.
 This symbol comes in different forms and designs depending on the religious ceremony or the custom taking place.

 It’s, however, quite different from the bindi that is worn by the women.
 A U-shaped tilaka is a symbol of a Hindu’s devotion to Lord Vishnu while a horizontal one (Tripundra) is used by Shivites as a symbol of their devotion to Lord Shiva.
-The Tripundra has 3 horizontal lines which represent the three godly forces: creation, sustenance, and destruction.
+The Tripundra has 3 horizontal lines that represent the three godly forces: creation, sustenance, and destruction.

 This is one of the most common Hindu symbols.
 A bindi is a small dot, often in red, that is worn by women on the forehead.
 The dot is made using sandalwood paste, turmeric, or vermilion and is applied in the area between the eyebrows.

 The area where the bindi is placed is considered to be the 6th chakra, Ajna, which is the exit point for kundalini energy.
 The bindi may sometimes be worn by either gender to offer protection from demons or other bad things.
 It is also used to show religious affiliation or ethnic affiliation.